Labor Secretary Nominee Hit With 33 Labor-Violation Charges

 Hearing Delayed

 Meanwhile Puzder’s confirmation hearing has been delayed until February 7.
 He has failed to provide the required paperwork to the committee.
-Allied Progress Executive Director Karl Frisch sent out a statement on this,
+Allied Progress Executive Director Karl Frisch sent out a statement on this:

 “What’s the holdup?
 Either the rumors are true that Mr. Puzder is no longer interested in the position, or there is a significant vetting issue.”
 Frisch continued: “It’s long past time for Mr. Puzder to deliver on his commitment to file paperwork with the Senate and let the American people know what issues are causing so many headaches for the Trump administration.
 We already know of systematic labor violations at his company, misogynistic policies – and other deeply personal issues.
 It’s clear that whatever Puzder and Trump are hiding, it must be worse than what we already know.”